Rowing Machine Technique: Master Proper Form for Better Results

 • Recovery should be SLOWER than the drive (ratio 2:1)

-The Recovery Ratio: If drive takes 1 second, recovery should take 2 seconds.
-This is NOT a race to get back to the catch.
+The Recovery Ratio: If the drive takes 1 second, the recovery should take about 2 seconds.
+Do not rush the return to the catch.

 Common Rowing Mistakes